brikis98/yevgeniy-brikman-homepage/_drafts/should-i-start-a-company.md

 [1 in 4](http://www.wsj.com/articles/SB10000872396390443720204578004980476429190)),
 it will take you, on average,
 [7-8 years](http://techcrunch.com/2013/12/14/crunchbase-reveals-the-average-successful-startup-raises-41m-exits-at-242-9m/)
-to reach a successful exit (i.e. an acquisition or an IPO).
+to reach a successful exit (i.e., an acquisition or an IPO).
 For example, consider the age of some of the most successful startups of the last decade at the time of their exits: Facebook was 8, Google was 6, Twitter was 7, LinkedIn was 8, WhatsApp was 5, and Zappos was 10.
 Of course, it's really